comp426-2022-spring/a99-jishui/README.md

 ## Summary

-Our Covid-19 information dashboard is a web application that shows general Covid-19 data for the entirety of the United States, which includes number of cases, recovered, deaths, etc. The website also has graphs that will reflect different parts of the data.
+Our Covid-19 information dashboard is a web application that shows general Covid-19 data for the entirety of the United States.
+Includes number of cases, recovered, deaths, etc.
+The website also has graphs that will reflect different parts of the data.

 ## How To Use